India's ruling Congress party slams Supreme Court for banning gay sex

 Finance Minister P. Chidambaram and Law Minister Kapil Sibal also voiced dismay.

-"To say in this day and age that LGBT (lesbian, gay, bisexual and transgender)rights should not be recognised is extremely regressive and extremely disappointing," Chidambaram told reporters.
+"To say in this day and age that LGBT (lesbian, gay, bisexual and transgender)rights should not be recognized is extremely regressive and extremely disappointing," Chidambaram told reporters.

 Gay rights activists had not expected the Congress-led coalition government to wade in on the issue, given that it faces general elections within the next six months and the socially conservative Hindu nationalist opposition is already leading in many opinion polls.